matthieucombaud/paper_dominant-height-20-species/readme.txt

 Target pipeline to prepare data  is "R/target_data_part1.R".
 R functions used in the pipeline used to prepare data are in "R/functions".
-Python script to prepare FYRE climate data are "netcf_precipitation.py" and "netcf_temperature.py".
+Python script to prepare FYRE climate data are in the "python" directory.

 Model calibration
 *****************